 Most recently, in December 2017, the EPA declined to make final its rulemaking to amend current standards of financial responsibility under Section 108(b) of CERCLA, which requires that classes of facilities establish and maintain evidence of financial responsibility consistent with the degree and duration of risk associated with the production, transportation, treatment, storage, or disposal of hazardous substances.
-As it had been proposed, the rulemaking would have significantly increase the cost of bonding and reclaiming our mineral projects.
-Litigation against the EPA challenging the outcome and withdrawal of the rulemaking is pending; the Company is not a party to the litigation.
+As it had been proposed, the rulemaking would have significantly increased the cost of bonding and reclaiming our mineral projects.
+Litigation against the EPA challenging the outcome and withdrawal of the rulemaking was concluded with a finding that the EPA was permitted to withdraw the rulemaking.
+There may be additional legislation or rulemaking related to CERCLA (financial responsibility or other provisions) at any time.